 - Identify your support team.
 Coaches, teachers, guidance counselors, pastors, youth leaders, mentors, grandparents, other extended family members and close friends can all be part of this team.
 Don’t assume your child/teen knows who is on this team.
 Discuss it together and make sure they can identify at least three people other than their parents who are on their team.

 All of these transitions are a sign of growth for children and their parents.
-These are great times to teach the life skills that will help your children be resilient throughout life.
-Instead of trying to avoid them, embrace them and make the most of them.
+These are great times to teach the life skills that will help your children be resilient.
+Instead of trying to avoid the changes, embrace them and make the most of them.